tmcgilchrist/okra/README.md

  - You can specify a range of weeks using the `weeks` argument, so `okra generate --weeks=33-39` will get all of your activity from the start of week 33 to the **end** of week 39.
  - Finally, you can also specify `--month=X` to generate a report from the first to the last day of a particular month (with January being `1`).

+There is also a `--with-repositories` argument where you can specify a comma-separated list of Github repositories.
+Each repository will have all of its PRs filtered to find the ones you merged.
+Most people probably don't need to use this feature, it's only useful for people who spend time on other people's PRs and don't explicitly approve the PR using the Github web UI.

 These all apply to generating a repository report too which is next.

 ### Repository Report